 After homeschooling for 7 years I have plenty of mistakes I’ve made in my homeschool.
 But, just like anything in life.
 You just get better with practice.

-And to be completely honest, most of my mistakes came from trying so hard to do at home what was done in the classroom.
+To be completely honest, most of my mistakes came from trying so hard to do at home what was done in the classroom.

 I feared my children would be ruined if I did not recreate the classroom at home.